President of Bangladesh

-President of Bangladesh (POB), (Note: বাংলাদেশের রাষ্ট্রপতি) officially the President of the People's Republic of Bangladesh, (Note: গণপ্রজাতন্ত্রী বাংলাদেশের রাষ্ট্রপতি) is the head of state of Bangladesh and commander-in-chief of the Bangladesh Armed Forces.
+The President of Bangladesh (POB), (Note: বাংলাদেশের রাষ্ট্রপতি) officially the President of the People's Republic of Bangladesh, (Note: গণপ্রজাতন্ত্রী বাংলাদেশের রাষ্ট্রপতি) is the head of state of Bangladesh and the commander-in-chief of the Bangladesh Armed Forces.
+While the role has been ceremonial since the 1990 uprising, the president has gained greater political influence since the 2026 presidential election.

+The president is elected by the Jatiya Sangsad for a five-year term and represents the nation in domestic and international affairs.

 The role of the president has changed three times since Bangladesh achieved its independence in 1971.
-Presidents had been given executive power.
-In 1991, with the restoration of a democratically elected government, Bangladesh adopted a parliamentary democracy based on a Westminster system.
-The President is now a largely ceremonial post, elected by the Parliament.
+Initially, during the first 20 years the president held executive power.
+In 1991, with the restoration of a democratically elected government, Bangladesh adopted a parliamentary democracy based on a Westminster system, making the president largely ceremonial.

-In 1996, Parliament passed new laws enhancing the president's executive authority, as laid down in the constitution, after the Parliament is dissolved.
-The president resides at the Bangabhaban, which is his office and residence.
-The president is elected by the 350 parliamentarians in an open ballot, and thus generally represents the majority party of the legislature.
+In 1996, the constitution passed new laws slightly enhancing the president's executive authority only after a Parliament dissolution, with modest executive powers emerging after the 2026 presidential election.

+The president's official resident is Bangabhaban and it is elected by the 350 parliamentarians in an open ballot, and thus generally represents the majority party of the legislature.
 He continues to hold office after his five-year term expires until a successor is elected to the presidency.

-Mohammed Shahabuddin is the president; he was elected unopposed on 13 February 2023.
-He took office for a five-year term on Monday, 24 April 2023.

 Powers and duties

-Currently, although the position of president holds de jure importance, its de facto powers are largely ceremonial.
+Currently, although the position of president holds de jure importance, its de facto powers are ceremonial.
 The Constitution allows the president to act only upon the advice of the prime minister and his/her Cabinet.